mortias/Toc.ui/site/bin/remote/readme.txt

-here you can put all your remote desktop .rdp files
+Here you can put all your remote desktop .rdp files